gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <img src="/wp-content/uploads/gl-commit-details-pinned-commit-deets.png" class="img-responsive center img-bordered">

 We've heard your feedback on the Commit Details view and the confusion and difficulty with using the pinning feature.
-We've updated the visual appearance of the pinned state, so it easier to know when Commit Details is pinned.
-Additionally, we introduced navigation controls that enable you to move back and forth through the commits you've recently viewed, helping to avoid losing context as you navigate through your code.
+We updated the visual appearance of the pinned state, so its easier to know when Commit Details is pinned.
+Additionally, we've introduced navigation controls that enable you to move back and forth through the commits you've recently viewed, helping to avoid losing context as you navigate through your code.

 ### Thank you to our contributors
 Shout-out to all of our awesome contributors for this release!